SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 for simulations using periodic boundary conditions and in the absence of an external potential.
 At each tree rebuild time, all the particles are moved by a random vector (the same for all particles) and the periodic BCs are then applied.
-This reduces the correlation of erros across time but is a very expensive operation.
+This reduces the correlation of errors across time but is a very expensive operation.
 The remaining three values are best described in the context of the full set of equations in the theory documents.